natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

-### Think about what you WON'T do when you're writing your contract
+### Think about what kind of work you WON'T do when writing your contract

 &nbsp;